 - Background color of the chart

 Bar charts are automatically sorted alphabetically by their categories (x-axis ascending).
-This can be changed using the Sort options in the chart window.
-Four options are available:
+This can be changed using the Sort options in the Chart Properties pane.
+The following sort options are available for bar charts:

-- Y-axis Ascending—bars are arranged by value (height) from smallest to largest.
+- Y-axis Ascending—Categories are arranged by their value (bar height), from smallest to largest.

-- Y-axis Descending—bars are arranged by value (height) from largest to smallest.
+- Y-axis Descending—Categories are arranged by their value (bar height), from largest to smallest.

-Labels displaying the value of each bar or series can be turned on by checking Label bars in the Chart Properties pane.
+Labels displaying the value of each bar or series can be turned on by checking Label bars on the Data tab in the Chart Properties pane.

 Bars can be drawn horizontally by clicking the Rotate chart button in the chart window.